Lecture Notes in Cosmology

 so that:

-Now, the left hand side depends only on $\theta$ whereas the right hand side only on $\phi$.
-Therefore, the only possible way for them to be equal is to be equal to the same constant, which we call $m^2$.
-In this way we have now two equations:
+Now, the left hand side depends only on $\theta$, whereas the right hand side depends only on $\phi$.
+Therefore, the only possible way for them to be equal is for both to equal the same constant, which we call $m^2$.
+In this way, we now have two equations:

 The first one is very simple to solve and gives us: